ChainSafe/files-cli/README.md

 Currently, the only available command is `get`.

 Required arguments:
-- `--cid`: The IPFS cid of the file to get
+- `--cid`: IPFS content identifier of the file to get
-- `--output`: The full local path where the file will be saved once downloaded and decrypted
+- `--output`: Full local path where the file will be saved once downloaded and decrypted
-- `--key`: The decryption key from ChainSafe Files, available when looking at the browser console after login
+- `--key`: Decryption key from ChainSafe Files, available when looking at the browser console after login

 Optionnal arguments:
-- `--gateway`: The IPFS gateway to get the file from.
+- `--gateway`: IPFS gateway to get the file from.
 Default: "https://ipfs.io/ipfs/"

 ### Running it using npx